 23 Then Zedekiah the son of Chenaanah came near and smote Micaiah upon the cheek and said, "Which way did the Spirit of the LORD go from me to speak to you?"
 24 And Micaiah said, "Behold, you shall see on that day when you go into an inner chamber to hide yourself."
 25 Then the king of Israel said, "Take Micaiah and carry him back to Amon the governor of the city and to Joash the king's son, 26 And say, 'Thus says the king: "Put this man in the prison and feed him with bread of affliction and with water of affliction until I return in peace."'"
 27 And Micaiah said, "If you certainly return in peace, then the LORD has not spoken by me."
 And he said, "Listen, all you people."

 28 So the king of Israel and Jehoshaphat the king of Judah went up to Ramoth-gilead.
 29 And the king of Israel said to Jehoshaphat, "I will disguise myself and go to the battle, but put on your robes."
 So the king of Israel disguised himself, and they went to the battle.
 30 Now the king of Syria had commanded the captains of the chariots who were with him, saying, "Do not fight with small or great, but only with the king of Israel."
 31 And it came to pass, when the captains of the chariots saw Jehoshaphat, that they said, "It is the king of Israel."
-Therefore, they compassed about him to fight.
+Therefore, they turned around to fight him.
 But Jehoshaphat cried out, and the LORD helped him.
 And God moved them to depart from him.
 32 For it came to pass, that when the captains of the chariots perceived that it was not the king of Israel, they turned back again from pursuing him.
 33 And a certain man drew a bow at random and smote the king of Israel between the joints of the harness.
 Therefore, he said to his chariot-man, "Turn your hand so that you may carry me out of the host, for I am wounded."
 34 And the battle increased that day.
 Nevertheless, the king of Israel supported himself in his chariot against the Syrians until the evening.
 And about the time of the sunset he died.